youerzhu/ZhumanLI.github.io/_portfolio/portfolio-1.md

   * Ensuring a safe and healthy environment
   * Provide safer air for passengers and pilots of eVTOLs
 * Application Prospects
-  * Feasible for practical applications
+  * Feasible for practical applicationshht
   * Broad application prospects for related equipment

 ---